fire6945/fire6945/README.md

 Hi!
 As you probably figured out from my username, my name is Joseph.
 I'm relatively new to the programming world, as I haven't been doing it for very many years.
 I like to code things that just happen to come to my mind.
+I still have a lot to learn, though...
 I'm working on:
 - Building more purposeful and thought - out programs
 - Not procrastinating